 Clinical psychologists are now considered experts in providing psychotherapy, and generally train within four primary theoretical orientations; Psycho-dynamic, Humanistic, Cognitive Behavioral, and Systems or Family therapy.

-Clinical psychology may be confused with psychiatry, which generally has similar goals (e.g. the alleviation of mental distress), but is unique in that psychiatrists are physicians with medical degrees.
+Clinical psychology may be confused with psychiatry, which generally has similar goals (e.g. the alleviation of mental distress).
+But in unique is that psychiatrists are physicians with medical degrees.
 As such, they tend to focus on medication-based solutions, although some also provide psycho-therapeutic services as well.

 Psychiatrist